MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-view-your-team-page.md

 ---
-title: "Configure and view your team page in Dynamics 365 Conversation Intelligence application | MicrosoftDocs"
+title: "Configure and view your team page in Conversation Intelligence | MicrosoftDocs"
-description: "Configure and view your team page in Dynamics 365 Conversation Intelligence application " ms.date: 04/09/2020 ms.service: crm-online ms.topic: article
+description: "Configure and view your team page in Conversation Intelligence " ms.date: 04/09/2020 ms.service: crm-online ms.topic: article